Accelero/MLDeploy/README.md

 ### 1. Build App
 1. [Download](https://www.docker.com/products/docker-desktop/) and install Docker (for Linux) or Docker Desktop (for Windows and MacOS)

-2. Open terminal at project root "MLDeploy/" and run `docker compose up -d`
+2. Open terminal in project root "MLDeploy/" and run `./setup-docker-volumes.ps1`

+3. Afterwards, in the terminal in "MLDeploy/" run `docker compose up -d`

 ### 2. Run simulator
 1. [Download](https://www.python.org/downloads/) and install Python 3.9